 Our two dogs Ruby and Sapphire live in our home and usually have free run outside.
-Provided you arrive at or near your stated time of arrival the dogs will be on a lead when you arrive.
-We will supervise the greeting of all new guests.
+Provided you arrive at or near your stated time of arrival the dogs will be under our control when you arrive.
+We will supervise their greeting of all new guests.

 We accept well-behaved dogs who have their own bedding or crates.

-- Please keep your pet under control at all times.
+- Please always keep your pet under control.